sjbennett123/polarlarp/content/policies/stafff_list.md

 250 GS / Month

+There are 5 voting members and 2 trustees.
+If there is a vote the members vote but if one of them cannot make it the trustees can vote in their stead.

 - John Thompson - President
 - Stephen Dupree - Vice President
 - Treasurer - Dr. Kimberly Dupree